Bubba Pena: Professional career

 Pena was selected in the fourth round of the 1971 NFL Draft (92nd overall) by the Cleveland Browns.
 He is the fourth-highest draft pick in UMass history.

 Through training camp in his rookie year, Pena earned a starting spot on the offensive line.
 However, there was a contract dispute between Browns owner Art Modell and Pena, hindering his ability to start for the team.
 After finishing contract negotiations, Pena suffered a knee injury that forced him to sit out most of his first year.
 Pena contemplated quitting football altogether after the injury, but Modell convinced him to stay and promised him a starting spot the following year.
 In the 1972 season, Pena saw considerable time on the field, starting 4 games and playing in 7 for the Browns.
 The Browns made the playoffs that year with a 10–4 record.
 Pena was named to the 1972 All-Rookie team, as he was eligible because of the amount of time he missed in the prior season.

 In the following seasons, Pena was unable to stay on the field due to continuous knee injuries.
 Repeated surgeries and cortisone shots forced him to retire before the 1975 season.

 Personal life

 After retirement, Pena went on to create and manage Mortage Security, Inc. In 2017, he pleaded guilty to one count of conspiracy and six counts of wire fraud for creating a scheme to defraud Ginnie Mae.
 He was sentenced to 32 months in prison and ordered to pay Ginnie Mae $2.5 million in restitution in April 2019.

 In April 2020, Pena requested his release from a Massachusetts prison in light of the 2019 coronavirus pandemic.
-This situation in the prison made it impossible to follow social distancing guidelines, which prompted Pena, who was in a highly susceptible demographic, to file the motion.
+The situation in the prison made it impossible to follow social distancing guidelines, which prompted Pena, who was in a highly susceptible demographic, to file the motion.